Summer Programs for Teachers

 Summer Open Institutes 2017

 Wonderful Words!
-Writing and Reading with Kindergarten and TK/PreK Students (Grades TK and Kinder)
+Writing and Reading with Kindergarten and TK/PreK Students (Grades TK and Kinder) This class is close to capacity.

 - Starting off the year on the right foot to ensure success